pulumi/docs/content/blog/the-guide-platform-engineering-idp-steps-best-practices/index.md

 - **Introduction**: A high-level overview of the platform team's purpose and the organizational outcomes it aims to achieve.
 - **Supported systems**: A list of the infrastructure, services, and tools that the platform team is responsible for managing and supporting.
-- **Support model**: Details on how application teams can access platform services, including any self-service capabilities, and the team's response times for different types of requests.
+- **Support model**: Details on how application teams can access platform services, including any self-service capabilities and the team's response times for different types of requests.
 - **Team structure**: An overview of the platform team's members and their areas of expertise, making it easy for application teams to identify the right point of contact.

 A well-defined mandate aligns the team and its customers with the platform’s value and purpose.